Month: February 2017

 Know what I mean?

 Have you ever tried to get a story accepted into a writing contest or juried anthology?
-Wouldn’t it be advantageous to have a confidential resource who can give you a competitive edge?
+Wouldn’t you love having a covert resource who can give you a competitive edge?
 If so, then read on because I am going to share with you my secrets for getting your work published.

 First, some background.
 Several years ago, I tried to get a short story accepted into a Sisters In Crime anthology.
 I wrote what I thought was a good story that fit the theme and technical requirements.
 I ran it though a few critique groups to help me polish it.
-When I got the notification that the piece wasn’t accepted, I was heartbroken.
+When I got the notification that the piece wasn’t accepted, it broke my heart.
 I made it my mission to get my work accepted into the following anthology.
 The result: my story “By Anonymous” made it into Last Exit To Murder, published two years later.
 I succeeded in more ways than one; having a story in a prestigious anthology helped me win a publishing contract for my novels.

 The experience taught me that it takes a lot more than just writing a good story to get your work into a competitive publication.